Adam Blair: 2014

 A "strong start" to 2014 saw Blair selected for New Zealand in the 2014 Anzac Test where he started at lock in the 30–18 loss against Australia at Sydney Football Stadium.
 Blair was the Wests Tigers' second best performer for hit-ups and tackles made for the season, and played in all of the Tigers 24 matches.
 He was selected in the Kiwis final 24-man squad for the 2014 Four Nations series.
+He played in all 4 matches in the tournament.
 On 15 November, Blair played at prop in the Kiwis 22-18 Four Nations final win over Australia.
-He played in all 4 matches in the tournament.
 On 17 November, Blair was granted a release from his contract from the Wests Tigers and on the next day on 18 November it was announced that he had signed with the Brisbane Broncos on a three-year deal, starting in 2015.
 Blair later said of Wests Tigers period, "[I'd] be lying if I said I was 100 per cent happy."